-Do you prefer a solitaire ring set with a traditional brilliant or rather a princess cut diamond?
-Are you planning to, for example, buy a diamond engagement ring or a loose diamond as an investment, then you will notice that these 2 diamond shapes are very popular at the moment.
-The brilliant has been the absolute favorite for more than a century, while the square princess cut has a more modern look.
-Both shapes are beautiful, so what will eventually affect your choice?
+Would you prefer a solitaire ring set with a traditional round brilliant or a princess cut diamond?
+If you are planning to buy a diamond engagement ring or a loose diamond as an investment, then you will have probably noticed that these 2 diamond shapes are the most popular shapes at the moment.

 The round brilliant

 The solitaire ring set with a beautiful round brilliant has traditionally been the most popular engagement ring, and continues to be so even today.
 Due to its carefully studied cut which dates back centuries, the round brilliant, with its 57 to 58 facets, reflects light in the most perfect way, with maximum fire and scintillation.
 Thereby making the round solitaire diamond ring a timeless piece of perfection.